-- Since the Russia hub was established, AstraZeneca has run two Start-up Challenge events, in collaboration with Skolkovo, to win a place on its accelerator programme, in which companies get intensive support from AstraZeneca for six months.
-Two of the Challenge winners also won prizes at the Skolkovo Start-up Village congress for their products: a non-invasive glucometer; and a system of using bio microneedle applicators for the painless transdermal delivery of vaccines and medicine.
+- Russia, July 2018 – We launched our Russia I•Dream biomedical hub in July 2018 with the signing of a Memorandum of Understanding (MoU) with the Skolkovo Foundation, which focuses on R&D, education of highly-skilled professionals for the pharmaceutical industry, as well as additional joint research activities.
+Since the Russia hub was established, we have run two start-up challenge events, in collaboration with Skolkovo, to win a place on its accelerator programme, in which companies get intensive support from AstraZeneca for six months.
+Two of the Challenge winners also won prizes at the Skolkovo Foundation’s ‘Start-up Village’ congress for their products: a non-invasive glucometer; and a system of using bio microneedle applicators for the painless transdermal delivery of vaccines and medicine.

-- One key initiative from the Brazilian hub is a four-way collaborative project, involving AstraZeneca’s local incubator, Eretz Bio, local start-up EpHealth, and Professor Otavio Berwanger, Director of the Research Institute HCor, Heart Hospital.
+- One key initiative from the Brazilian hub is a four-way collaborative project, involving our local incubator, Eretz Bio, local start-up EpHealth, and Professor Otavio Berwanger, Director of the Research Institute HCor, Heart Hospital.
 The EpHealth start-up has an online platform, accessible to hundreds of public health agents, for registering and monitoring primary care diseases.
 Making available the health data of more than two million Brazilian citizens, sampled from across more than 3,000 small cities, this initiative is designed to form the basis of a scientific publication on the prevalence of type 2 diabetes mellitus in Brazilian patients, with the ambition to evolve into a Real-World Evidence database and tool.

-- Taiwan, September 2018 - In September 2018, we signed a Letter of Intent with the Taiwanese Government’s flagship biopharmaceutical innovation hub (BioHub Taiwan) launching our Taiwan iDREAM hub.
+- Taiwan, September 2018 - In September 2018, we signed a Letter of Intent with the Taiwanese Government’s flagship biopharmaceutical innovation hub (BioHub Taiwan) launching our Taiwan I•Dream hub.
 In July 2019, a Memorandum of Understanding (MoU) was signed during the Bio Asia Taiwan Conference in Taipei, formalising our partnership with BioHub Taiwan.
-The MoU forms the basis of the iDREAM collaboration platform in Taiwan, and the partnership will accelerate innovative science by supporting start-ups and fostering the development of biomedical ecosystems that improve patient care.
+The MoU forms the basis of the I•Dream collaboration platform in Taiwan, and the partnership will accelerate innovative science by supporting start-ups and fostering the development of biomedical ecosystems that improve patient care.

-- As part of the MoU, AstraZeneca launched an ‘Accelerator Programme’ to support local start-ups and teams to bring their innovations to market and patients faster.
-Entitled the 2019 NBRP (National Biotechnology Research Park) BioMed Start-up Challenge, AstraZeneca will work closely with the NBRP to provide these start-ups with training and mentorship to uncover the very best local innovative solutions across Oncology, CVRM, and Respiratory therapy areas, and a broader digital health domain.
+- As part of the MoU, we launched an ‘Accelerator Programme’ to support local start-ups and teams to bring their innovations to market and patients faster.
+Entitled the 2019 NBRP (National Biotechnology Research Park) BioMed Start-up Challenge, we will work closely with the NBRP to provide these start-ups with training and mentorship to uncover the very best local innovative solutions across Oncology, CVRM, and Respiratory therapy areas, and a broader digital health domain.

-- Argentina, April 2019 - We launched the Argentina iDREAM hub in April 2019 with the signing of a Collaboration Agreement with the Argentinian Ministry of Science, Technology and Productive Innovation to focus on Precision Medicine, which will help to develop the health environment in Argentina towards the adoption of new paradigm both in diagnosis and treatment, with the objectives of identifying which patients could benefit more from innovation.
+- Argentina, April 2019 - We launched the Argentina I•Dream hub in April 2019 with the signing of a Collaboration Agreement with the Argentinian Ministry of Science, Technology and Productive Innovation to focus on Precision Medicine, which will help to develop the health environment in Argentina towards the adoption of new paradigm both in diagnosis and treatment, with the objectives of identifying which patients could benefit more from innovation.
 Several projects are already in progress, including a partnership with the National Scientific and Technical Research Council (CONICET).

 - Following the signing of a second MoU with the National Secretary of Health in August 2019, the next step is to adapt the Genomics and Bioinformatics Platform with the National Administration of Laboratories and Institutes of Health (ANLIS), currently focused on epidemiological vigilance for infectious diseases, for genomic diagnosis in Oncology, associated with a guidelines update and stratified educational plan.
 By promoting further partnership and collaboration between science and technology developments, and health system adoption of Precision Medicines, we are bringing people together to innovate and promote equity and access in the public sector.

-- India, April 2019 - The India iDREAM hub was established in April 2019 as part of the recent expansion of our strategic collaborations to address the rising burden of non-communicable diseases in the country.
+- India, April 2019 - The India I•Dream hub was established in April 2019 as part of the recent expansion of our strategic collaborations to address the rising burden of non-communicable diseases in the country.
 It complements our strategic partnership with the National Association of Software and Services Companies, enabling us to run an accelerator for health start-ups – further supporting the thriving start-up culture in India.